microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 Implementations may write to the contents of the padding between the end of the matrix and the 16-byte boundary, so developers should not use this padding space for anything else.

+If any part of the vector write is out-of-bounds, the whole operation is skipped.

 [CheckFeatureSupport] can be used to determine which vector element types can be accumulated.
 A list of types that are guaranteed to be supported on all devices